 When room permits, non-parishioners, both Catholic and non-Catholic families are welcome to attend St. Mary's School.
-Tuition for these families is based on the per pupil cost for that school year.
 St. Mary's is committed to working with families who want to provide their children with a Catholic education.
-Assistance through the Indiana School Choice Scholarship Program and through tax credit scholarships is available for those who meet certain income guidelines.
+Assistance through the Indiana School Choice Scholarship Program and through tax credit scholarships is available for those who meet income guidelines.